-While this assistance is often granted, this is a discretionary application and the U.S. court is not required to grant FLA requests.
+While this assistance is often granted, the U.S. court is not required to comply with FLA request.
 This means that even if all the legal requirements for the request are met, the judge may still reject it.

 How a FLA action may be used